|

 I’m based in Vancouver, Canada and I ordered this fabric from Zazzle online.

 You can buy the fabric in various weights.
 I went for Poplin which probably was a touch too thin.
-If I was doing it again I would go for combed cotton or linen.
+If I was doing it again I would switch my fabric choice and go for combed cotton blends or linen.

 There are similar Art Deco fabrics available on Etsy here too.
 If you aren’t sure what type of upholstery fabric to go for you can also check out this guide that helps you choose which upholstery fabric to use and when.